 Averaging relief is a means of smoothing out the peaks and troughs of income over successive years.
+This is only available to businesses where the accounts for successive years have been prepared under the accruals basis.
 There can be a beneficial effect on payments on account and it can be valuable if high profits one year are preceded or followed by much lower profits.